Why schemes like RSPCA Assured are welfare washing a hopeless existence for farmed animals

 Prior to viewing the investigation footage, 68% of participants were aware of the scheme, and 89% expressed strong concern for the welfare of farmed animals, with 74% noting that this concern influences their purchasing choices.

-After viewing the footage, public trust in the RSPCA dropped by a third, and 29% of participants believed the Assured Scheme should end.
+After viewing the footage, participants’ trust in the RSPCA dropped by a third, and 29% of participants believed the Assured Scheme should end.

-A striking 89% of respondents agreed that welfare washing is a serious issue, underscoring a growing awareness that welfare labels may provide only a comforting illusion rather than a solution.
+A striking 89% of respondents agreed that welfare washing is a serious issue, underscoring a growing awareness that welfare labels provide only a comforting illusion rather than a meaningful solution.

 The RSPCA’s response to criticisms

-As highlighted by these recent campaigns, many believe the RSPCA’s endorsement of the Assured label misleads consumers, offering false reassurance about the conditions under which farmed animals live and die.
+As highlighted by these recent campaigns, many believe the RSPCA’s endorsement of the Assured label misleads consumers, offering false reassurance about the conditions under which animals who are farmed live and die.

 Labels like these create a sense of ethical detachment, as consumers assume that the RSPCA has already scrutinised these practices, relieving them of the responsibility to look more closely.